HELP CENTER

 The gains need not be generated from the sale of a “like-kind” asset.

-In addition, if the capital gain is generated by a sale of the appreciated asset to a “related person or party”, then the gain does not qualify for deferral via reinvestment into a QOZ fund.
+In addition, if the capital gain is generated by a sale of the appreciated asset to a related person or party, then the gain does not qualify for deferral via reinvestment into a QOZ fund.
 Related parties and persons generally include:

-• Immediate family attribution: Brothers and sisters (whole or half-blooded), spouses, ancestors, and lineal descendants are considered to be related parties.
+- Immediate family attribution: Brothers and sisters (whole or half-blooded), spouses, ancestors and lineal descendants are considered to be related parties.
 In-laws are not included as immediate family.

-• The 20% Related Party Rule: Generally, this means that the seller of the appreciated asset generating the gain cannot own more than 20% of the acquirer of the appreciated asset.
+- The 20% Related Party Rule: Generally, this means that the seller of the appreciated asset generating the gain cannot own more than 20% of the acquirer of the appreciated asset.

-Examples of Capital Assets include:
+Examples of capital assets include:

-• Cryptocurrency
+- Cryptocurrency

 Does my depreciation recapture get eliminated?

 In addition to the benefits of tax deferral (until Dec.
-31, 2026) and tax exemption on appreciation of the capital gain investment (if investment is held for at least 10 years), there is a third benefit.
+31, 2026) and tax exemption on appreciation of the capital gain investment (if investment is held for at least 10 years), the third benefit of investing in a QOZ is that depreciation recapture is excluded from U.S. federal income tax.

-One of the most powerful benefits of QOZ investing, that depreciation recapture is excluded from US federal income tax.
-The benefit of a tax-free depreciation recapture provides taxpayers with the ability to generate revenues offset by depreciation during the 10 years the investment is held.
-Typically, this depreciation reduces tax basis by the equivalent amount and, at the time of a future sale, tax is applied recapturing the depreciation at ordinary income or capital gains rates.
-Under the Opportunity Zone provisions, however, the depreciation recapture and any appreciation in the asset is not subject to tax.
+Under Opportunity Zone provisions, however, the depreciation recapture and any appreciation in the asset is not subject to tax.
 For example, if an investor invests $100 into an asset that depreciates evenly over a 10-year period, that investor would be able to offset $10 of otherwise taxable income with $10 of depreciation deduction for 10 years.
 At the end of the 10-year period, the investor would have a tax basis of $0 in the asset.
 Thus, if the investor sold the asset for $200, the investor would recognize a gain of $200, which would be subject to tax at ordinary income rates or long-term capital gains rates, as the case may be.
-That same investment within a qualified opportunity fund could be sold tax-free from a US federal income tax perspective, which would exclude tax on both the depreciation recapture and the appreciation in the asset’s value.
+That same investment within a Qualified Opportunity Fund (QOF) could be sold tax-free from a U.S. federal income tax perspective, which would exclude tax on both the depreciation recapture and the appreciation in the asset’s value.

 Distribution and Returns